Sofiaps4/dorid-exons/assemble and extracting genes/README.md

             hybpiper retrieve_sequences -t_dna BaitSetName.fasta dna --sample_names namelist.txt #change the name of your fasta file depending on the bait set name

 The retrieved sequences were used as input files for further [phylogenetic analyses](https://github.com/Sofiaps4/dorid-exons/tree/main/phylogeny) as well as calculate bait-to-target DNA distances for [efficiency_analyses](https://github.com/Sofiaps4/dorid-exons/tree/main/efficiency_analyses)

+#####NOTES NOT FINISHED
+TO FILTER FOR POSSIBLE CONTAMINATIONS, PARALOGS AND GENERAL OUTLIERS DURING ASSEMBLY AND RETRIEVE STEPS, WE RUN PHYLTER SOFTWARE (xxWEBxx).
+PHYLTER USE a collection of gene trees TO LOOK FOR OUTLIERS, SPECIFIC GENE IN AN SPECIFIC TAXON.
+THE IMPUT IS THE TREE SO WE FIRST RUN IQTREE FOR GENE TREES, aligned in mafft after retrieve

+for gene in MAFFT/*.fasta.gz; do
+    base=$(basename "$gene" .FNA.gz)

+    gunzip -c "$gene" > tmp_fna/$base.FNA

+    iqtree2 \
+      -s tmp_fna/$base.FNA \
+      -m MFP \
+      -nt AUTO \
+      -pre gene-trees/$base/$base
+done